Complex interpolation of $\mathbb{R}$-norms, duality and foliations: Equality of hulls and duality

 To conclude, we proved that for almost any $s \in \pD$ and for any sequence $r_N \nearrow 1$, the following holds: There exists a subsequence such that as $j \rightarrow \infty$, the sequence of functions $[\phi]_{r_{N_j} s}$ tends to $\phi_s$, locally uniformly in $\CC^n$.
 This proves (\ref{eq_1045}).
 Indeed, if (\ref{eq_1045}) fails, then there exists $z_0 \in \CC^n, \eps > 0$ and a sequence $r_N \nearrow 1$ such that the $L^{\infty}$-norm of the function $[\phi]_{r_{N_j} s} - \phi_s$ is at least $\eps$ on the ball $B(z_0, \eps) \subseteq \CC^n$, contradicting the existence of the subsequence above. \end{proof}

 The proof of Proposition \ref{prop_311} may be adapted, in a straightforward manner, to the case of non-tangential convergence to the boundary instead of a radial convergence to the boundary.
 We omit the details.
-We move on to recall a few basic properties of the Legendre transform.
+We move on to recall a few basic properties of the Legendre transformation.
 Let $\psi: \CC^n \rightarrow \RR$ be a convex function and let $z_0 \in \CC^n$.
-Then the ``$\sup$'' in the definition of the Legendre transform of $\psi$ is always attained.
-That is, by \cite[Theorem 26.4]{Rockafellar} there exists $w_0 \in \CC^n$ such that
+According to \cite[Theorem 26.4]{Rockafellar} there exists $w_0 \in \CC^n$ such that

 Moreoever, by \cite[Theorem 25.1]{Rockafellar}, this vector $w_0 \in \CC^n$ is unique if and only if $\psi$ is differentiable at the point $z_0 \in \CC^n$, and in this case,

 Finally, recall (e.g., \cite[Theorem 26.3]{Rockafellar}) that $\psi$ is differentiable in all of $\CC^n$ if and only if $\psi^*$ is strictly-convex.